Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 	![CP&L app running locally](./media/cpl-app-start-page.png)

-On this page, you would click **Report Outage** to create a new incident.
-However, without a MongoDB connection the request results in an error.
-If you want to fully test the app locally, you need to set the connection properties of a MongoDB instance in the **env** configuration object in the launch.json project file.
+> On this page, you can click **Report Outage** to create a new incident.
+If your MongoDB instance was not installed with the default configuration of allowing anonymous users over port 27017, please update the `/.vscode/launch.json` file's API **env** configuration object with your settings.

 ## Exercise 2: Provision Azure resources